system-zero/system-zero/README.md

    state: on stabilization.
 Syntax and semantics are hard to change.
    crashes: it is an ongoing work and it is quite fragile, but not
      with current code
+     [update: crashes in recursive functions and when there two consecutive calls to itself.
+This bug still exists.
+Really i almost never use recursive functions, and when i do, i use return statements in tail call position.
+And really this language is intented for internal use.]

   - many libraries
     state:  most of them are mature, used for a couple of years.
 But